What is a BMI index?

 The 1990s has the government launching healthy eating and exercising programs.
 This is when the BMI first becomes widely known.

 Get More Out of Your Health and Fitness Routine.
 Go PRO!

 Now that the BMI has become the yardstick by which all countries and peoples are judged for their height/weight health, it’s worth seeing how the US stacks up against the rest of the world.

 An immense 33% of our ENTIRE population weighs in at more than 30 on the BMI scale.
 Mexico (our neighbor to the south) is fast behind us with 24.2% of people being obese.

 No other countries on our list come anywhere near those numbers.
 Norway is down around 8.3% and Switzerland is even lower than that at 7.7%.
-Korea and Japan both has 3.2% obesity, which is not much at all.
+Korea and Japan both have 3.2% obesity, which is not much at all.

 In fact, the distribution numbers of “overweight” and “obese” for adults are pretty chilling.
-Nearly two-thirds of adults are overweight, while one-third of adults are obese – which means that in the US, pretty much everyone over 18 is fat.
+Nearly two-thirds of adults are overweight, while one-third of adults are obese – which means that in the US, pretty much everyone over 18 is overweight.

-That number doubles in the 6 to 11 age range, with 20% being obese.
+That number doubles in the six to 11 age range, with 20% being obese.
 It more or less holds steady into young adulthood, however, with only 18% of adolescents (ages 12 to 19) being obese.

 A number of different factors influence BMI.
 Heredity and genetics can make you taller or shorter or more likely to store fat or burn it up as fuel.